-All hazardous waste in permitted storage is stored under roof secondary containment to prevent run-on or run-off if a spill were to occur.
+All hazardous waste in permitted storage is stored under roof with secondary containment to prevent run-on or run-off if a spill were to occur.

-3.13 DOCUMENTATION
+3.12 DOCUMENTATION

 This BMP shall be maintained at the LATA Kentucky offices.
-A copy will be forwarded to USEC, BWCS, and DOE at PGDP.
-This BMP Plan will be available to representatives of the KDOW upon request.
-Copies will also be submitted within 30 days of revisions or modifications to the KDOW and the Kentucky Energy and Environment Cabinet (KEEC) in accordance with the KPDES permit.
+A copy will be forwarded to other site contractors, as appropriate, and DOE at PGDP.
+This BMP Plan will be available to representatives of the

+Kentucky Division of Water (KDOW) upon request.
+Copies will also be submitted within 30 days of revisions or modifications to the KDOW and the Kentucky Energy and Environment Cabinet (KEEC) in accordance with the KPDES permits.

-3.14 BMP PLAN MODIFICATION
+3.13 BMP PLAN MODIFICATION